mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 Under this framework, **Organic Website Homepage Traffic** is viewed as the **"Little Brother" of Share of Search (SoS)**.
 Share of Search tracks the total volume of consumer interest in the market, homepage organic traffic captures the direct on-site crystallization of that demand.
 One cannot scale sustainably without the other.

 ### Mini Case Study - The Lagged Effect
-For an e-commerce business mapping out KPI's and getting deep into the data to understand the business.
-Developed a KPI tree and drilled into understanding the impact of brand through the eyes of **Organic Homepage sessions**.
+For an e-commerce business mapping out KPI's. developed a KPI tree and drilled into understanding the impact of brand through the eyes of **Organic Homepage sessions**.
 There was a disconnect between brand and 'performance' the first step was building a view of the available data in isolating **Organic Homepage Sessions** then added in **Sos** data showing the lag between brand impact with **Sos** and traffic / conversion.

 **SoS** data or **Organic Homepage Sessions** were not being tracked.
 There was a brand tracker in place.